 The Youth Risk Behavior Surveillance System (YRBSS) was developed in 1990 to monitor health risk behaviors and experiences that contribute to the leading causes of death, disability, and social problems among youth and adults in the United States.

 The YRBSS includes national, state, and local school-based surveys of representative samples of 9th- through 12th-grade students.
-These surveys are conducted every 2 years, usually during the spring semester.
+These surveys are conducted every two years, usually during the spring semester.
 The national Youth Risk Behavior Survey (YRBS), conducted by the Centers for Disease Control and Prevention, provides data representative of high school students in public and private schools in the United States.
 The state and local surveys, conducted by departments of health and education, typically provide data representative of public high school students in each state or local school district.
 Survey procedures for the national, state, and local surveys are designed to protect students' privacy by allowing for anonymous and voluntary participation.
 Before survey administration, local parental permission procedures are followed.
-Students complete the self-administered questionnaire during one class period and record their responses directly on an electronic device, computer-scannable booklet, or answer sheet.
+Students complete the self-administered questionnaire during one class period and record their responses directly on a computer-scannable booklet or answer sheet.

-For the 2021 national YRBS, the sampling frame consisted of all public and private schools with students in at least one of Grades 9–12 in the 50 states and the District of Columbia.
+For the 2019 national YRBS, the sampling frame consisted of all public and private schools with students in at least one of Grades 9–12 in the 50 states and the District of Columbia.
 A three-stage cluster sample design produced a nationally representative sample of students in Grades 9–12 who attend public and private schools.
 All students in selected classes were eligible to participate.
 Schools, classes, and students that refused to participate were not replaced.
-In 2021, 17,508 questionnaires were completed in 152 schools.
-The school response rate was 73%, and the student response rate was 79%.
-The overall response rate (school response rate multiplied by the student response rate) was 57%.
+In 2019, 13,872 questionnaires were completed in 136 schools.
+The school response rate was 75%, and the student response rate was 80%.
+The overall response rate (school response rate multiplied by the student response rate) was 60%.

-Information about the YRBSS, including the 2021 national YRBS, is available online at https://www.cdc.gov/yrbs.
+Information about the YRBSS, including the 2019 national YRBS, is available online at https://www.cdc.gov/yrbs.

 Agency Contact: